-bfd switch
+bfd switch|graceful

 BGP could use BFD protocol as an advisory mechanism for neighbor liveness and failure detection.
 If enabled, BIRD setups a BFD session for the BGP neighbor and tracks its liveness by it.
 This has an advantage of an order of magnitude lower detection times in case of failure.
+When a neighbor failure is detected, the BGP session is restarted.
+Optionally, it can be configured (by graceful argument) to trigger graceful restart instead of regular restart.
 Note that BFD protocol also has to be configured, see BFD (p.
 24) section for details.
 Default: disabled.